jasurwaitup/task_manager_project/README.md

-It faciliates effective communication between directors and employees allowing to assign and complete tasks.
+It faciliates effective communication between directors and employees allowing to assign and complet toe tasks.

 Managers, thereinafter admins, can:
 - create and edit tasks